mlfalco-bioinfo/useful_tools/README.md

 # useful_tools

-In this GitHub repository are stored some scripts/tools that are used to pre-proceesing genomic data, generate genomics datasets and constructs a portfolio of functional pipelines.
+In this GitHub repository are stored some scripts/tools that are used to pre-processing genomic data, generate genomics datasets and constructs a portfolio of functional pipelines.